hsavolai/azure-mysteries/README.md

-# azure-mysteries
+# Azure Mysteries

-Azure scripts and snippets
+This is my collection of Azure snippets and scripts